arrayfire/arrayfire/docs/pages/using_on_windows.md

 5. **AF_PATH/examples**        : Examples to get started.
 6. **AF_PATH/cmake**           : CMake config files for automatic configuration by external projects
 7. **AF_PATH/uninstall.exe**   : Uninstaller
-8. **AF_PATH/\***               : Other miscellenous files including licenses, logos, copyrights
+8. **AF_PATH/\***               : Other miscellaneous files including licenses, logos, copyrights

 The installer will prompt the user for following three options.
 * Do not add **%%AF_PATH%/lib** to PATH
 * Add **%%AF_PATH%/lib** to PATH environment variable of current user
 * Add **%%AF_PATH%/lib** to PATH environment variable for all users

-If you chose not to modify PATH during installation please make sure to do so manually so that all applications using ArrayFire libraries will be able to find the required dlls.
+If you chose not to modify PATH during installation please make sure to do so manually so that all applications using ArrayFire libraries will be able to find the required DLLs.

 ## <a name="section1" />Build and Run Helloworld

 This can be done in two ways either by using CMake build tool or using Visual Studio directly.

 ### <a name="section1part1"/> Using CMake
 1. Download and install [CMake](https://cmake.org/download/), preferrably the latest version.